This post may contain affiliate links. Please read our disclosure policy.

 - Don’t over mix the cookie batter.
 The flour should be just combined before you fold in the last of the ingredients.

 - Use rolled oats for this recipe.
 They result in a perfectly chewy oatmeal breakfast cookie.
 If you are in a pinch, you can use quick oats, but they will have less texture.
 It’s best to avoid steel cut oats.

 - Make them with chocolate chips.
 I opted for oatmeal and raisin breakfast cookies, but if you prefer, you can swap the raisins for chocolate chips.

 - Allow the cookies to rest before enjoying them.
-Although it’s tempting to eat them straight out of the oven, let them cool a little as it will improve the texture and allow them to set.
+Although eating them straight out of the oven is tempting, let them cool a little as it will improve the texture and allow them to set.

 Frequently asked questions

 Once these oatmeal breakfast cookies have cooled completely, place them in an airtight container.
 They will easily keep for up to a week at room temperature and up to two weeks in the fridge.